 Where to Begin?

 If you are new to the guitar, or at least to stompboxes, these essential guitar effects pedals are a great start to your pedalboard.
 They're made by some of the top guitar effects brands, and they each have a storied legacy.

 But if you aren’t ready to fully take the plunge, start small with a distortion, chorus or wah pedal and experiment with your sound.
 For some guitarists less is more, where others can't ever seem to own enough gadgets!

-When if comes to guitar effects, you have so many options.
-Some purists prefer only analog stomp boxes.
+When it comes to guitar effects, you have so many options.
+Some purists prefer only analog stompboxes.

-Others guitarists like one floor effects processor to handle everything.
-Still others engage complicated rack setups and switching systems.
+Other guitarists like to use one floor effects processor to handle everything.
+Still, others engage complicated rack setups and switching systems.

 It's easy to get overwhelmed, so try not to take it all too seriously.